September 1st, 2020

 There are certain industries in which electronic data interchange, or EDI, reigns supreme.
 The manufacturing industry is certainly one of them.
 That’s because, historically speaking, most manufacturing companies have struggled with managing inventory levels in their supply chain at some point in time.
 Without an EDI solution, supply chain management can only get you so far when it comes to keeping your trading partners happy.

 EDI software has, in a sense, come to the rescue by providing a quick alternative to traditional document exchange methods between trading partners.
 In the manufacturing industry, EDI documents have enabled efficient communication between manufacturers and their customers.
 Additionally, an EDI solution helps manufacturing companies by enabling accurate demand forecasting, reducing costs, and most importantly, enhancing customer relationships.

-Knowing the benefits of EDI in manufacturing is great and all, but if you’re executing EDI transactions in manufacturing, it’s even more important to familiarize yourself with common references used to describe the EDI document types used on a regular basis.
+Knowing the benefits of EDI in manufacturing is great and all, but if you’re regularly engaging in supply chain exchanges, it’s even more important to familiarize yourself with the most-used EDI transactions in manufacturing.
+That being said, you’ll likely run into the ANSI X12 standard, which consists of hundreds of EDI transaction sets.
 For your convenience, we’ve compiled a list of must-know EDI transactions for the manufacturing industry.

 A List of EDI Transactions Commonly Used in Manufacturing